AquaJo/AquaJo/readme.md

 # AquaJo
 Hi, I am a german programmer,

-currently I am into chrome extension programming and in general into web-stuff and Node.js.
+currently I am into electron desktop app programming, building an app named hueFL, which is controlling hue lights through a GUI including features like background sync and music sync (powered over Java calls because of its speed).

+Frontend side I Really like javascript programming, when it comes to backend I like Node.js serverside programming,

-I also enjoy Java (--> see my project: "image manipulator") and am looking forward to learn new languages and get to know more and more awesome apis.
+but I also enjoy Java (--> see my project: "image manipulator") and am looking forward to learn new languages and get to know more and more awesome apis.
 <br>

 ## my experiences (more or less)